iamsahebgiri/iamsahebgiri-old/src/blog/things-you-dont-know-as-a-javascript-developer.md

 date: 05-4-2020
 tags: ["javascript", "TIL"]
 ---
-## Currying in functioal programming
+## Currying in functional programming

 Javascript is a multiparadigm programming language.
 It is not purely functional.
 Currying is a technique named after Haskell Curry.
 The main idea behind this concept is that instead to taking multiple arguments, it takes a single argument in each function.